tamothee/IOTS/Readme.md

 </p>
 <h5>Assessment<h5>
 <p>
-Damage -
+Damage - An attack at this level would be be very low risk as there are proper security procedures implemented into this.
+For example, packets are sent through using TLS, meaning that it is very hard for hackers to identify and decrypt the Personal Identifiabe Information.
 </br>
-Reproducability -
+Reproducability - In order to reproduce this type of attack, it would be very easy.
+However, the exploitaility of this attack is very low.
 </br>
-Exploitability -
+Exploitability - This attack has a low exploitability as the packets being sent over are encrypted using PBKDF2 before sending it over to the MongoDB.
 </br>
-Affected Users -
+Affected Users - Home Owners are the only users that would be affected.
 </br>
+Discoverability - Eavesdropping and sniffing are attacks which are very hard to discover.
 </br>
-Discoverability -
 <p align="center">
 <img src="/img/OWaspVulnerabilityScore2.png" alt="Calculated Vulnerability Score 2" width="100%" height="100%">
 </p>